tempesta-tech/tempesta/README.md

 3. Run make to build Tempesta FW and Tempesta DB modules:

         $ cd tempesta && make

-Add NORMALIZATION=1 as an argument to make to build Tempesta with HTTP normalization logic.

 ### Run & Stop